The Ultimate Roof Replacement Checklist for Florida Homeowners

 Asphalt Shingles

-Cons: More susceptible to UV fading, may require more frequent repairs
+Cons: More prone to UV fading and may need repairs more frequently

 Metal Roofing

-Pros: Long lifespan, energy efficiency, high wind resistance
+Pros: Long lifespan, energy efficient, top-tier wind resistance

 Composite Shingles